 Sometimes, there are just things about New Orleans that make me smile.
 Running errands in New Orleans is unlike running errands in many places.
 For instance, on the way to the grocery store, this is just one of the sites you might see:

 Beads hang from tree like this giving them beautiful purple, green, gold and pink colors.
-They also adorn the live oaks along the parade routes.
+They also adorn the live oaks along the parade routes all year round.
 The evidence of beads that were caught by the trees instead of the people lining the streets.
-It doesn’t matter what time of year you are here.
-Along the parade routes, you can always find beads in the trees.
-I remember driving down St. Charles after Hurricane Isaac and thinking that even a hurricane didn’t get the trees to give up their beads!
+I remember driving down St. Charles after Hurricane Isaac and thinking that even a hurricane couldn’t get the trees to give up their beads!

 Then there are other trees that are draped by another decoration, Spanish Moss: